spitsh/spitsh/README.md

 # 👻 Spook in the Shell 👻 (Spit-sh) [![Build Status](https://travis-ci.org/spitsh/spitsh.svg?branch=master)](https://travis-ci.org/spitsh/spitsh)

-**Sp**ook **i**n **t**he **Sh**ell (Spit or Spit-sh), is Perl-6-like
+**Sp**ook **i**n **t**he **Sh**ell (Spit or Spit-sh) is a shell
-language that compiles into modular, dynamic and testable shell scripts.
-Its purpose is to specify and test configurations for modern UNIX-like systems. **It's currently pre-Alpha software - use it at your own risk**

-## Configuration as a Shell Script

-Here are a few of the goals of Spit-sh as a configurtion utility:

-- It shouldn't require any software on the target system other than `/bin/sh`, the POSIX shell utilities and a package manager.
-- It shouldn't try and handle delivery of the scripts to the target system.
-(Other tools can do this).
-- It should be appropriate for specifying container images.
-- It must be easy to write, document, test and distribute modules.
-- Like Perl 6:
-  - It must be test-centric and have a [specification test suite](spec) written in the language itself.
-  - The core classes, symbols and routines should be defined in the language itself.
-  - It must be -Ofun 👻🐚💕🦋
+script compiler.
+It compiles a Perl 6 like language called "Spook" into `/bin/sh`.
+Current features include:

+- Basic libraries/modules
+- Compile time type checking
+- Test module for outputting TAP
+- Useful builtin classes and functions
+- Plain text logging to standard out.

+Everything about the language and compiler is still experimental.
+It is still under heavy development.

 ## Example
-To get a picture of where Spit is going take a look at this code:
+To get a picture of where Spit is going take a look at this code.

 ``` perl6
 .install unless Pkg<nc>; # install nc unless it's already there